Statute of Winchester

-It was the primary legislation enacted to regulate the policing of the country between the Norman Conquest and the Metropolitan Police Act 1829.
+It was the primary legislation enacted to regulate the policing of the country between the Norman Conquest and the Metropolitan Police Act 1829 (10 Geo.
+4. c.
+44).
 Of particular note was the requirement to raise hue and cry, and that "the whole hundred … shall be answerable" for any theft or robbery, in effect a form of collective responsibility.

 Chapters

 The Statute of Winchester is composed of six chapters:

+Legacy

+The statute was confirmed by the Statute of Northampton (2 Edw.
+3. c.
+6).

+Chapter 6 of the act was repealed "as concerneth the having, repairing, and view of harness and arms." was repealed by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
+1. c.
+28).